foundation29org/Dx29.Compose/README.md

 ### **Overview**

 The Dx29.Compose project includes two functionalities:
 >1.
-Obtain the images of an environment from the Dx29 application.
-To do this you must have permissions in Azure in the Foundation29 subscription (therefore it is internal, for the programmers of the foundation).
+Obtain the **images** of an environment from the Dx29 application.
+To do this you must have permissions in Azure in subscription where the environment is deployed.
 It is in the PullImages folder of the project and is programmed in Python.
-With its execution, the latest versions of the images of the development environment are downloaded locally (with a few code modifications, changing the endpoints, it can be quickly adapted to download those of another environment).
+With its execution, the latest versions of the images of a environment are downloaded locally (with a few code modifications, changing the endpoints, it can be quickly adapted to download those of another environment).
 >2.
-This project also includes the DockerCompose file.
+This project also includes the **DockerCompose** file.
 Once the images are downloaded, this can be used to build the local container with the Docker images and ports that Foundation29 developers work with.

 This project therefore accesses the Azure container registry of a selected environment.